azameer/GridGainConnectionlibraries/README.md

 # GridGainConnectionlibraries
-This connection library enables us to connect to Grid Gain server and execute queries.
+This connection library (GGainDBMgr) enables us to connect to Grid Gain server and execute queries the following are the prerequisites & Usage to execute a query on Grid Gain.

+PREREQUISITES: The following modules should be in same directory where the query execution script is executed.

+GGDbMgr.pm
+Logger.pm
+GGainDBMgr.pm

+USAGE: perl ExecuteGridGainQry.pl -opt=<DBOperation> -q=<query string>

+Example: perl ExecuteGridGainQry.pl -opt=Insert -q=\"Insert into TestTable values('test')\"
+	       perl ExecuteGridGainQry.pl -opt=Select -q=\"Select * From TestTable\";